JonatanFagnani/JonatanFagnani/README.md

-- 👋 Hi, I’m @JonatanFagnani
+- 👋 Hola!
+Soy @JonatanFagnani
-- 👀 I’m interested in learn and become a Pro.
-- 🌱 I’m currently learning Full Stack.
-- 💞️ I’m looking to collaborate on ...
+- 💻 Estudio para convertirme en Full Stack Developer.
-- 📫 How to reach me ...
+- 📫 Mejora continua, hablemos!

 <!---
 JonatanFagnani/JonatanFagnani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.